-Saudi Arabia’s Crown Prince, Mohammed bin Salman, says he wants to move his conservative Muslim country towards a more moderate version of Islam, but how serious is he about religious freedom?
+Saudi Arabia’s Crown Prince, Mohammad bin Salman, says he wants to move his conservative Muslim country towards a more moderate version of Islam, but how serious is he about religious freedom?

 Speaking at a conference for investors in Riyadh last month the 32-year-old Crown Prince said the conservative version of Islam practised in Saudi Arabia, Wahhabism, only arose after the Iranian Revolution in 1979.